 Children are much more likely to suffer serious injuries in dog bite cases than adults.
 The group with the highest rate of dog-bite injuries is boys ages five to nine.
 More than half of all dog bites happen to children 12 and under.

 According to the American Humane Society, an unsupervised newborn baby is 370 times more likely than an adult to pass away from a fatal dog bite.
 Children, in general, have a three times higher rate of medical attention from dog bites than adults.
 Injuries can include lacerations, muscle tears, and scarring.

 The Severity of Dog Bites

 Approximately 20 percent of dog bite victims, or nearly a million people per year, require medical attention after a dog bites them.
 In addition, dog bites lead to more than 300,000 emergency room trips annually, and 9,500 of those need hospital stays.
-The average costs of that hospital stay are about $20,000.
+The average cost of that hospital stay is about $20,000.
 Those stays account for nearly $60 million annually.

 The face, neck, and head are the leading injury sites in about two-thirds of dog bites.
 Plastic surgeons will perform around 30,000 reconstructive surgeries on dog bite victims each year.
 Some people – commonly children – can have permanent face and neck scarring from dog bite injuries.

 Some people walk away with few injuries from a dog attack, while others need emergency life-saving care due to severe injuries.

 Some common injuries are: